scottyschup/ruby-curriculum/intro-algorithms.md

 ### Tic-tac-toe AI

+*You should have extended your TreeNode to have multiple children before you implement this.

 Extend your tic-tac-toe AI player so that is is unbeatable.

 You can imagine representing the possibilities of the game in a